-If you want to propose changes to the grant
+If you want to propose changes to the grant agreement, you must put them in writing before the project end date.
+We will not consider changes after the project end date.
 If a delay in the project results in milestone achievement and payment dates moving to a different financial year, you will need a variation to the grant agreement.
 We can only move funds between financial years if there is enough funding in the relevant year to accommodate the revised payment schedule.